-We remark that in case $f$ and $g$ are constant functions, $g>f$, and the incident field is ${\bf e}(x)=(0,0,1)$, the cost $c$ is analyzed in \cite[Section 6]{MaTrudingerWang:regularityofpotentials} where it is proved that it satisfies the (A3)-condition which together with $c$-convexity assumptions on the domains $\Omega_0,\Omega_1$ and smoothness of the densities yields that $T$ is smooth everywhere in $\Omega_0$ \cite[Theorem 2.1]{MaTrudingerWang:regularityofpotentials}, see also \cite{2009trudingerwang:differentiabilitypotentialsOT}.
-When $f$ and $g$ are non constants the verification of the (A3)-condition turns out to be very complicated as well as the requirement of the $c$-convexity of the domains.
+We remark that when $f$ and $g$ are constant functions, $g>f$, and the incident field is ${\bf e}(x)=(0,0,1)$, the cost $c$ is analyzed in \cite[Section 6]{MaTrudingerWang:regularityofpotentials}.
+There it is proved that $c$ satisfies the (A3)-condition, which, together with $c$-convexity assumptions on the domains $\Omega_0,\Omega_1$ and smoothness of the densities, yields that $T$ is smooth everywhere in $\Omega_0$ \cite[Theorem 2.1]{MaTrudingerWang:regularityofpotentials}; see also \cite{2009trudingerwang:differentiabilitypotentialsOT}.
+When $f$ and $g$ are nonconstant, the verification of the (A3)-condition, as well as the requirement of $c$-convexity of the domains, becomes very complicated.

-The contents of the following subsections is the search for conditions on $f$, $g$, and $\p$ so the cost \eqref{eq:general formula for the cost} satisfies (C0)-(C3).